LarsBehrenberg/IA-prototype/content/posts/paul-signac-biography.md

       disillusioned with the Paris Salon and the official art establishment.

-      It was through the [Salon des Indépendants](https://en.wikipedia.org/wiki/Soci%C3%A9t%C3%A9_des_Artistes_Ind%C3%A9pendants)that Signac first met Seurat and the two emerging artists quickly became friends.
+      It was through the [Salon des Indépendants](https://en.wikipedia.org/wiki/Soci%C3%A9t%C3%A9_des_Artistes_Ind%C3%A9pendants) that Signac first met Seurat and the two emerging artists quickly became friends.

-      This crucial meeting would lead to the pair breaking away from the Impressionist movement to develop their own style.[Seurat](https://impressionistarts.com/georges-seurat-biography.html)was the first to do so with his work ‘Bathers at Asnieres’ from 1884, which granted him immediate fame.
+      This crucial meeting would lead to the pair breaking away from the Impressionist movement to develop their own style.
+[Seurat](/georges-seurat-biography) was the first to do so with his work ‘Bathers at Asnieres’ from 1884, which granted him immediate fame.

       Signac was slower to adopt the Neo-Impressionist technique, continuing to develop his style under the encouragement of Pissarro and Armand Guillaumin, another Impressionist artist.
 However, during frequent meetings between Seurat and Signac, in which they discussed colour theory and the work of [Michel-Eugène Chevreul](https://en.wikipedia.org/wiki/Michel_Eug%C3%A8ne_Chevreul), both artists began to refine and develop their unique style.

       This crossover period is displayed in Signac’s 1886 work ‘Les Andelys, the Riverbank’.
-This painting has the air of a [Pissarro](https://impressionistarts.com/camille-pissarro-biography.html), featuring the short, rapid brushstrokes characteristic of the Impressionist style.
+This painting has the air of a [Pissarro](/camille-pissarro-biography), featuring the short, rapid brushstrokes characteristic of the Impressionist style.
 The attention to natural light and the bright, gentle palette is also typical of Impressionism.

       It was during this summer, in 1886, that Signac worked on developing his Neo-Impressionist approach.
 Whilst living in Les Andelys, he painted ten landscapes in close collaboration with Seurat.
 The technique the two friends developed was Divisionism, better known as [Pointillism](https://en.wikipedia.org/wiki/Pointillism).